 Being an Independent Publisher

 In 2013 I formed a small publishing company called Woodland Park Press LLC.
 I’d been told (while still in Baltimore) that a publisher was interested in what will be my second book (The Balance), but that I needed to cut it down to 90 thousand words, or less, since it was a Young Adult fiction.
 At the time I’d already reduced its word count from 150 thousand to 135 thousand (still very big).
 I knew it was too long, but couldn’t see a way to cut that much out without stealing the very soul of the book.
 So I made a decision: I would publish it myself, even if I never sold anything.
 But getting started in publishing is a fairly daunting task, so I decided to publish the second book I’d written first: The Boy Who Ran.
-This is a Middle Grade novel, about the length of a novella for adults, and that would make it easier to learn the whole process of going through editing, design, proofreading, and publishing.
+This is a Middle Grade novel, about the length of a novella for adults.
+I though it would be easier to learn the whole process of going through editing, design, proofreading, and publishing with a shorter work (just under 39 thousand words).
 The ‘Boy’ is a kind of niche book—not really a mainstream story.
-It would be hard to get a lot of readers, but trying to market this misfit story would let me learn even more.
+It would be hard to get a lot of readers, but trying to market this misfit story might let me learn even more.

-If you’re looking for money, don’t try to be an author—your chances of making a lot of money (or any money) seem to be about as good as buying lottery tickets.
+If you’re looking for money, don’t try to be an author—your chances of making a lot of money (or any money at all) seem to be about as good as buying lottery tickets.
 There are 1 or 2 million books published every year right now, and only a handful make a lot of money.
 Only about 1% of them sell even 1000 copies, and (for the Boy) just breaking even would take 10-times than many (mostly because of advertising costs).
-As of the writing of this note, The Boy Who Ran has sold somewhere between 250 and 300 copies.
-Thankfully, I did this because it’s what I wanted to do.
+As of the writing of this note, The Boy Who Ran has sold somewhere around 500 copies.
+Thankfully, I do this because it’s what I want to do and I don’t need it to live.
 I’ve had good reviews and some nice notes from readers—which I always appreciate.

 The inscription below is in honor of John Selden, a distant relation who lived from (1584 – 1654).
 He was a great scholar and stood up for what he thought was right.
 He was sent to the Tower of London as a prisoner on two occasions for upholding his convictions.
 The inscription he put in all of his books became the family motto, and it has always been an idea close to my own heart.